braph-software/BRAPH-2/tutorials/developers/dev_nn_datapoint/readme.md

 > 'Graph'
 >
 > %%% ¡prop!
-> TARGET_IDS (parameter, stringlist) is a list of variable-of-interest IDs to be used as the class targets.
+> TARGET_CLASS (parameter, stringlist) is a list of variable-of-interest IDs to be used as the class targets.
 > ````
 >
 > ① defines the `Graph` element which contains its corresponding adjacency matrix.